 Some scopes come with turrets, whose goal is to fix your aim on a small scale.
 Turrets allow corrections which are precise, and configure the image by moving the actual optical elements located within the scope.
 This is measured in minute of angle (MOA) increments, which are 60 units within a degree.
 1 MOA = 1/60 of a degree.
 Scope turrets can be adjusted for height (vertically), and for wind interference (horizontally).
 Most turrets produce an audible click when their dials are moved, and that way the shooter can keep count of the clicks when estimating the range.
 Once the shooter has reached the desired precision point, the turrets can often be set back to zero, thereby retaining their current position and creating a default setting.

 In order to protect this sensitive and often expensive equipment, two popular methods are used: bikini style covers and flip-up covers.
 The bikini style lens guards are caps held joined with elastic bands.
 When covering the lenses, these bands produce a tension which keeps the lens covers in place.
 The flip-up solution is also a good one: the lens covers simply flip upwards to uncover the lens.
 Unlike the bikini style, there are no easily-lost elastic bands involved, which is why it is mostly considered the better option of the two.

 Some objective lenses are anti-reflective, and if not being spotted (for instance, during combat) is something which matters to you, it is worth investing in a non-reflective scope.
 This solution was developed for the military in the 1980’s, and was quickly picked up by the civilian market.
 These days, it is used by many shooters around the world.

 M16 optics and scopes are a great advantage in pretty much any situation: hunting, combat, competition, practice.
 Just remember to always have back-up iron sights, though, because you never know what will happen.

-Our glock 19 gen 4 review is a must read for any gun-enthusiast!
+Our review of the New Glock 19 & 17 Gen 5 is a must read for any gun-enthusiast!